Phosphoric acid

 PROFESSIONAL USE

-Phosphoric acid is used for rust removal, pickling, preparation before painting, particularly for restoring bodywork on vintage vehicles.
-It is also used before applying a metal protection solution.
+Phosphoric acid is used for derusting, pickling, and pre-paint preparation, particularly for restoring bodywork on vintage vehicles.
+It is also used prior to applying a metal protection solution.

-Adjust the product dilution according to the intended use.
+Adjust the dilution of the product according to the intended application.

-For rust removal: dilute 10% phosphoric acid with 90% demineralized water.
-For phosphating: dilute 20% phosphoric acid with 80% demineralized water heated between 60 and 80°C.
+For derusting: dilute 10% phosphoric acid with 90% demineralized water.
+For phosphating: dilute 20% phosphoric acid with 80% demineralized water heated to between 60 and 80°C.

 For cleaning metals before painting, use our phosphating degreaser.
 Thanks to its wetting action, the product acts uniformly, without immersion bath.

-It is not recommended to use phosphoric acid on thin sheets or thin steel.
+It is not recommended to use phosphoric acid on thin sheet metal or thin steel.
 Use a rust converter instead.

-Also consult the oxalic acid page for metal treatment.
+Also consult the page for oxalic acid for metal treatment.

 Downloadable documents